 The Community Development Grants (CDG) Programme is the largest of the grants programs analysed.
-It has distributed \$1.7 billion so far.
-CDG was established in 2013 to fund election promises, with up to \$342 million committed to about 300 community projects.
-The CDG Programme was also originally used to fund uncontracted projects from two other grants programs.
+It has distributed \$1.7 billion so far.4 CDG was established in 2013 to fund election promises, with up to \$342 million committed to about 300 community projects.5 The CDG Programme was also originally used to fund uncontracted projects from two other grants programs.6

-Other governments have used similar funding mechanisms to the original CDG Programme, with Labor's Better Regions Program specifically identified as a predecessor to the Programme.
+Other governments have used similar funding mechanisms to the original CDG Programme, with Labor's Better Regions Program specifically identified as a predecessor to the Programme.7 construct and/or upgrade facilities to provide long term improvements in social and economic viability of local communities;

 From 2016, the CDG Programme guidelines were revised, and no longer specified which types of projects would be eligible.
-A requirement that organisations had to be invited to apply for a grant remained.
+A requirement that organisations had to be invited to apply for a grant remained.8 create jobs in the delivery of projects and ongoing use of the infrastructure;